World Bee Day 2026: Why Bees Matter and How to Celebrate May 20

 When is World Bee Day 2026?

-World Bee Day 2026 is on Wednesday, May 20, 2026.
-It is observed every year on May 20 — the birthday of Anton Janša (1734), the pioneering Slovenian beekeeper who helped establish modern beekeeping.
+World Bee Day 2026 is TODAY — Wednesday, May 20, 2026 — and this is the FINAL DAY of the annual global bee conservation observance until 2027.
+It is observed every year on May 20 honoring Anton Janša (1734), the pioneering Slovenian beekeeper who established modern beekeeping techniques.
 The United Nations officially designated May 20 as World Bee Day in 2017.
+This final-day timing represents impossible-to-replicate leverage for bee conservation action, local honey sourcing from beekeepers managing [wildflower honey](/honey/wildflower-honey), [clover honey](/honey/clover-honey), [buckwheat honey](/honey/buckwheat-honey), and regional varietals, plus habitat establishment during peak mason bee emergence timing.

 Why is World Bee Day on May 20?